-Philosophy investigates fundamental questions about the basic human thoughts concerning knowledge and belief (epistemology), the nature of reality (metaphysics), and morality and aesthetics (value theory).
+Philosophy investigates fundamental questions concerning knowledge and belief (epistemology), the nature of reality (metaphysics), and morality and aesthetics (value theory).
 The department offers courses that relate traditional questions to contemporary work in literature and the social and natural sciences.
-In addition, the department offers several courses that make a careful study of the classic texts in philosophy, ancient and modern.
+In addition, the department offers several courses that make a careful study of ancient and modern philosophical texts.

-Students of philosophy can pursue a broad range of topics of the greatest historical, intellectual, and personal interest.
+Students of philosophy can pursue a broad range of topics of historical, intellectual, and personal interest.
 Philosophy majors should emerge with the following knowledge and skills:

 1. An ability to argue cogently for a philosophical point and to analyze and criticize the arguments of others.